Clinton-Davis/focus_fitness/README.md

 Are an important part of how Focus Fitness works.
 There are 2 types of memberships Free and Pro
 The Free memberships are given to anyone who joins Focus by logging in. when you log in you profile is made and free status is given.
-This grains you asses to
+This grains you asses to:

-Writing Blog pos
+- Writing Blog pos
-Commenting rating and review on  blogs post and Products.
+- Commenting rating and review on  blogs post and Products.
-The Dashboard
+- The Dashboard
-The Pro or (Profesional) membership will give you access to all of the above and access to the Programs.
+- The Pro or (Profesional) membership will give you access to all of the above and access to the Programs.
 It is a monthly subscription.
+To become a Pro member Click the ‘Select button on the card and you will be redirected to the members-payment page.
+Simple Center block design with the memberships details and monthly amount that will be billed.
+Below is the Stripe Payment Field.
-Canceling the Subscription can be done viva the Dashboard in the subscription tab.
+To Cancel a Subscription, it can be done viva the Dashboard in the subscription tab.

 <details>
 <summary>Chow Schema (Click for image)</summary>